nolar/kopf/docs/handlers.rst

     def my_handler(spec, **_):
         pass

-The variety of the available decorators is described below.
+All available decorators is described below.

 Arguments
 =========

-The following keyword arguments available to the handlers (though some handlers may have some of them empty):
+The following keyword arguments are available to the handlers (though some handlers may have some of them empty):

 * ``body`` for the whole body of the handled objects.